Agriotes lineatus: Distribution

 Distribution range of Agriotes lineatus in Europe, Asia and North America.

 Agriotes lineatus was originally described from Germany.
 The type localities of the 3 species that are now regarded as synonyms of this species (see the taxobox above) are all in Sweden.
 A. lineatus is native and common in most parts of Europe and is also found in parts of western Asia and the Near East.
 In Europe, it seems to be only absent in the northern parts of Norway, Sweden, Finland and Russia.
 In western Asia, A. lineatus has been reported from Armenia, Azerbaijan, Georgia, Iran (northern parts), Kazakhstan, Kyrgyzstan, Lebanon, Syria, Turkmenistan and Turkey.
 The native distribution of A. lineatus further east is not clear and might include parts of Siberia, Mongolia and China.
+For example, A. lineatus has been recorded from China by native authors.
+However, these records were regarded as doubtful during a thorough review of the Agriotes species in China.

 It is believed that Agriotes lineatus was accidentally introduced into western Canada around 1900 and has spread to neighboring parts of the U.S. In western Canada, it is now found on Vancouver Island and on the mainland in the southern parts of British Columbia.
 Further, it has been recorded from western parts In Washington State (U.S.A.) and might be also present in parts of Oregon.
 In addition, it has been introduced into Nova Scotia in eastern Canada.

 Further, there are a number of unconfirmed and/or insufficiently documented records of Agriotes lineatus in several isolated locations around the world, including Massachusetts (eastern USA), far eastern Russia, South Australia and Western Australia.
 These reports have not been mentioned in recent publications on A. lineatus and it would appear desirable to have them confirmed by experts/taxonomists familiar with the very large and diverse genus of Agriotes, where species often show considerable variation in their coloration and morphology.